 Nigel Miller, Stagehall, Stow, Selkirkshire Nigel farms 550 hectares in partnership with two of his sons in the Scottish Borders.
 The upland hill farm supports 175 cows and 950 breeding ewes.
 Traditional beef breeds are the basis of the beef enterprise.
 Aberdeen Angus cross steers are sold through the auction ring with a percentage of heifers being contract finished near Kelso.
 The sheep flock is founded on Lairg type Cheviots.
 Spring barley and triticale are grown as feed.
 Nigel, a former vet, started his NFU Scotland career as Chairman of the West Berwick Branch and is a past Chair of the Livestock Committee.
 Nigel was Vice-President from March 2007 and elected President in 2011.

 Vice-Presidents of NFU Scotland

 Allan Bowie, The Haining, Strathkinness High Road, St Andrews Allan is married with 2 sons and a daughter.
-He farms in North East Fife majoring on growing wheat, barley, potatoes and vegetables.
-The area farmed extends to about 600 acres on short limited duration tenancy/contract farming agreements.
+He farms in North East Fife majoring on growing cereals.
+The area farmed extends to about 500 acres on short limited duration tenancy/contract farming agreements.
 In addition, the business grazes a number of suckled calves.
 He was chair of the North East Fife branch and served 2 years as chairman for East Central region.
 Allan has been Vice-President since February 2009.